-The chart below demonstrates the movement of demand, MM and savings deposits from 2010 to 2015.
-The balances for these types of deposits were relatively small from 2010 to 2014.
+Thue movement of demand, MM and savings deposits were relatively small from 2010 to 2014.
 Demand deposits – Interest Checking went up significantly from 2014 – 2015; these deposits are primarily from corporate customers.

-Figure III.B - 7: Demand, MM and Savings Deposits from Retail and Corporate Customers

-Source: T24 (2010-2015)

-Figure III.B shows the balance of time deposits from retail and corporate customers from 2010 - 2015.
-Similar to demand, MM and savings, time deposits from corporate customers have increased significantly since 2014.
+Time deposits from retail and corporate customers is similar to demand, MM and savings, time deposits from corporate customers have increased significantly since 2014.

-Figure III.B – 8: Time Deposits from Retail and Corporate Customers